A complete guide to Zendesk Messenger in 2026

 Omnichannel support in one place

-The big promise here is to pull all your customer conversations from your website, mobile app, and social channels like WhatsApp and Facebook into one place.
-Your agents can handle everything from one screen instead of jumping between different tools, and your customers get the same experience no matter how they reach out.
+One of Zendesk's strengths is the ability to pull all your customer conversations from your website, mobile app, and social channels like WhatsApp and Facebook into one place.
+Your agents can handle everything from one screen, and your customers get a consistent experience no matter how they reach out.

 Persistent conversations and full context